Hansimov/GPT-Agents/README.md

 ## Todos
 - [ ] [UI] A group chat UI
+  - [ ] multiple styles for different agents and messages
 - [ ] [CLI] Command line args to specify agents or api
 - [ ] Fork or new chat branch
   - [ ] Chat history replay